jijingdeyi/DCEvo/README.md

 ## Citation
 ```
-@article{li2025difiisr,
-  title={DCEvo: Discriminative Cross-Dimensional Evolutionary Learning for Infrared and Visible Image Fusion},
+@InProceedings{Liu_2025_CVPR,
-  author={Liu, Jinyuan and Zhang, Bowei and Mei, Qingyun and Li, Xingyuan and Zou, Yang and Jiang, Zhiying and Ma, Long and Liu, Risheng and Fan, Xin},
+    author    = {Liu, Jinyuan and Zhang, Bowei and Mei, Qingyun and Li, Xingyuan and Zou, Yang and Jiang, Zhiying and Ma, Long and Liu, Risheng and Fan, Xin},
-  journal={arXiv preprint arXiv:2503.17673},
-  year={2025}
+    title     = {DCEvo: Discriminative Cross-Dimensional Evolutionary Learning for Infrared and Visible Image Fusion},
+    booktitle = {Proceedings of the Computer Vision and Pattern Recognition Conference (CVPR)},
+    month     = {June},
+    year      = {2025},
+    pages     = {2226-2235}
 }
 ```